home-assistant/home-assistant.io/source/_integrations/enocean.markdown

 ### Window sensor

-The window sensor is tested with the NodON SDO-2-1-05 reed sensor which uses 1BS telegrams with EEP D5-00-01
+The window sensor is tested with the NodON SDO-2-1-05 reed sensor, which uses 1BS telegrams with EEP D5-00-01.

 To configure a window sensor, add the following code to your `configuration.yaml`: